-Some people believe it’s healthier than other types of salt and provides several benefits, but there is little research to back these claims.
+Some people believe it’s healthier than other types of salt and provide several benefits, but there is little research to back these claims.

 This article provides an overview of the common uses of sea salt, as well as its potential benefits and downsides.